Submitting your project

 You can write in English, Slovak, Czech or German.
-Even Hindi if you really want to!
 We are very flexible. :-)

 Pay attention to the deadline for each series.
 Send your write-up on time!
 You will lose 1 point for every day it is late.
-After 10 days, we will no longer correct your answers.
-As a time of submission we consider the date when your email was sent, or your letter postmarked.
+After 10 days, we will no longer accept your answers.
+As a time of submission we consider the date when your email was sent or answer submitted.

 You can use any books, articles or other material you find helpful in answering the questions and solving the problems.
 However, make sure you use your own words to explain the solution!

 Remember that you compete alone.
 Do not share your results with anyone else competing in this competition!
 If your solutions are too similar, both of you will lose points!